Jose Miranda Player Props: Twins vs. Astros

 Jose Miranda At The Plate

-- In three of six games this season, Miranda got a hit, but only one each time.
+- In four of seven games this year, Miranda has picked up at least one hit, including one game with multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.